Post-Appendectomy Pain After 3 Months: 5 Causes, Gastroenterologist Explains.

 - Generalized fatigue and body aches.

 Treatment of stump appendicitis is via operation (re-appendectomy).
-Also, Your doctor can perform the surgery either by a laparoscope or by the open technique.
+Also, Your doctor can perform the surgery by a laparoscope or open technique.

 MORE: What Causes Appendix to Burst?